Here are seven of the most exciting photography books of the month

 More a tear-away zine than a photo book, Begum Yetis and Matt King’s Bare With Me nonetheless features compelling imagery depicting people baring it all.
 The zine follows a 2018 exhibition of the same name by the photographer and the stylist, and is designed so that each page can be torn out and tacked onto a wall – a decision made to counteract the increasingly ephemeral nature of our digital lives.
 “We wanted to make this in to a zine that would be a collection of posters rather than a coffee table book,” Yetis told AnOther.
 “Our art director Omer Agustoslu, added catchphrases like ‘Wild Wild’ and ‘Sexy Seductive’ which makes some of the pages into story headliners, like the layouts of erotica magazines.”

-April Dawn Alison is an intimate study of an Oakland-based man’s private life.
-The MACK-published book collates self-portraits taken by the photographer, Alan Schaefer, as his female alter-ego, the eponymous April Dawn Alison, during the 1970s, 80s, 90s and 2000s (the image-maker died in 2008, and the images were then donated to the San Francisco Museum of Modern Art).
+April Dawn Alison is an intimate study of the female persona of an Oakland-based photographer who lived in the world as a man.
+The MACK-published book collates self-portraits taken by the photographer as the eponymous April Dawn Alison, during the 1970s, 80s, 90s and 2000s (the image-maker died in 2008, and the images were then donated to the San Francisco Museum of Modern Art).
 Hilton Als contributes an essay to the publication, which is a searing collection of images exploring the various sides of April Dawn Alison, taking inspiration from depictions of women in advertising to BDSM.

 Loewe has started creating limited-edition publications for its collections, and for the Autumn/Winter 2019 edition, the Spanish house enlisted Japanese photographer Fumiko Imano to capture the collection worn by Chinese model Fei Fei Sun – alongside Imano’s fictional ‘twin’ in various playful poses.
 The A/W19 collection was photographed inside Paris’ Maison de l’UNESCO and the images feature floral arrangments by Loewe’s in-house florist Amy Humphrey.
 With bright backdrops and typically elegant silhouettes, the publication would make for a beautiful addition to any bookshelf – though not yet available to buy, the house hopes to collate these collection publications and release them as a book set in the future.